Fuhai West railway station

-Fuhai West railway station (福海西站 (Fúhǎi Xī Zhàn, Fuk^{1}hoi^{2}sai^{1} Zaam^{6})) is a railway station in Bao'an District, Shenzhen, Guangdong, China.
+Fuhai West railway station (福海西站 (Fúhǎi Xī Zhàn)) is a railway station in Bao'an District, Shenzhen, Guangdong, China.
 It opened on 15 December 2019.
 It has 4 exits, lettered A-D, situated on the east and west sides of Songfu Boulevard.

 History

 The station began construction at the end of 2014 with the rest of the Shenzhen section of the Guangzhou–Shenzhen intercity railway.
 It opened on 15 December 2019.

 On 2 February 2023, the Narcotics Control Office of Fuhai Street, Bao'an District, Shenzhen launched a publicity campaign with the theme of "Wonderful Fuhai, Drug-free and Love" on the concourse floor of this station.